Meeting-BaaS/status/README.md

 ### Authentication Integration

 This project is pre-configured to integrate with the authentication app.
-While the app itself doesn't need authentication, certain UI features like header makes use of authentication services.
+While the app itself doesn't need authentication, certain UI features like the header make use of authentication services.
 Ensure the authentication service is running and properly configured.
 Update the `.env` file with the required environment variables for authentication.

 ## Design System Documentation